Ted Gold: Early years and education

-Student activism at Columbia University
+SDS activity

-By March 1967, Gold was the vice-chairman of Columbia SDS and, between late March 1967 and March 1968, Columbia SDS Vice-Chairman Gold did most of the basic, menial work that was required to keep Columbia SDS functioning as a multi-issue radical student organizing group on campus.
+By March 1967, Gold was the vice-chairman of Columbia SDS.
+Between late March 1967 and March 1968, he did most of the basic, menial work that was required to keep Columbia SDS functioning as a multi-issue radical student organizing group on campus.
 He became the most politically influential leader of Columbia SDS's New Left "Praxis Axis" faction, which emphasized education, rather than confrontational direct action, as its primary campus organizing strategy.
 They distributed materials, held rap sessions in the dorms, protested recruiters, and held referendums.